gomoripeti/rabbitmq-website/site/shovel.md

 Modern Shovel versions support multiple protocols: AMQP 0.9.1 and AMQP 1.0.

-This means it is possible to shovel, e.g. from and AMQP 1.0 broker source to a RabbitMQ destination and vice versa.
+This means it is possible to shovel, e.g. from an AMQP 1.0 broker source to a RabbitMQ destination and vice versa.
 More protocols may be supported in the future.